 Once you have taken your new bicycle on a break-in ride, there will likely be a couple of adjustments to make.

-Firstly, re-tighten any loose components, using a torque wrench where possible to meet the manufacturer’s recommended tension.
+Firstly, re-tighten loose components using a torque wrench to meet the manufacturer’s recommended tension.

-Secondly, it’s likely that the cables will stretch after the first few miles, and require adjustments to restore perfect braking and shifting of gears.
-This is best done by a professional at your local bike store and is generally offered with the purchase of any new bike in store.
+Secondly, the cables will likely stretch after the first few miles and require adjustments to restore perfect braking and shifting of gears.
+This adjustment is best done by a professional at your local bike store.

 Components to check after the first break-in period: